 If you don't have a wok or another large, deep saute pan, cook everything in stages, removing ingredients from the pan after they are cooked in each step.
 Toss all the ingredients together when adding the sauce and cook until the chicken is cooked through.

 2 tablespoons corn starch

 1 tablespoon hoisin sauce

 For the vegetables:

-1 Prep the chicken: Using a sharp knife, slice each chicken breast in half lengthwise from the thin tip to the wider end, creating into two long strips.
-Thinly slice each strip across into bite-sized pieces.
+Using a sharp knife, slice each chicken breast in half lengthwise from the thin tip to the wider end, creating into two long strips.
+Thinly slice each strip against the grain into bite-sized pieces.

 The goal here is to create bite-sized pieces of chicken that are all about the same size and shape.
 However you end up with that, you're good to go!

 Mix the egg with cornstarch and soak the chicken:

 In a large mixing bowl, whisk together the egg and 1 tablespoon of the cornstarch until smooth.
 Toss the sliced chicken breast in the egg mixture to coat thoroughly.
 Allow the chicken to soak in the mixture while you prepare your sauce.